 When they first debuted, they sold only their Casper mattress.
-In recent years, they’ve released two more models, the Essential and the Wave.
+As years went on, they introduced the Esssential and the Wave, two other mattresses.
+Then, in 2019, Casper released hybrid versions of their Casper and Wave beds.
 After the wild success of their mattresses, Caper started selling other bedroom accessories, such as nightstands, bed frames, duvets, a sunrise alarm, and even a Casper dog bed.

 Since they opened, Casper has been featured in popular publications such as Time, Good Housekeeping, and Architectural Digest.
 Even though their mattresses are primarily sold online, Casper has showrooms in various US states and at select Target stores nationwide.